stitchdata/docs/_integration-schemas/zuora/processed_usage.md

   - name: "parentAccountId"
     type: "string"
     description: "The ID of the parent customer account associated with `accountId`.
-This field is used when customer hierarchy is enabled in Zuora."
+This field is used when customer hierarchy is enabled in {{ integration.display_name }}."
     foreign-key-id: "parent-account-id"

   - name: "productId"